 - Be personable.
 Make it a conversation, rather than one-way communication from your brand to them.
 Talk with them instead of at them.
 Be available via the many channels and platforms they are using and respond when they engage you.
 Tell your brand story and include personal touches like employee photos and community involvement.
 Remember that they don’t want to be marketed “to.”

 - Be engaging.
 Don’t disrupt their lives.
 Be entertaining, polite and considerate instead of pushy and intrusive.
 Visually engaging content marketing efforts can work wonders.
-Keep in mind their short attention span and use video, infographics and images to reach them.
+Keep it brief and use video, infographics and images to reach them.

 - Be unique.
-Personalize the experience.
-Consumers want something unique to them rather than a solution for the masses.
-Tailor your messaging based on the consumer’s purchase history or give them a photo op to express their creativity.
+Although privacy-conscious when it comes to communication, Gen Z expects brands to collect data on their customer preferences to personalize marketing communications.
+They want something unique to them rather than a solution for the masses.
+Tailor your messaging based on their purchase history or give them a photo op to express their creativity.